argon-lang/jawawasm/README.md

 In order to run the tests for this project, submodules need to be checked out and built.
 JawaWasm does not support the text format.
-The tests use the reference interpreter to convert the test format into binary modules.
+The tests use wasm-tools convert the test format into binary modules.
 To perform this setup, run the script `setup-tests.sh`.
 This script will set up the submodule and build the tools needed to run the test suite.
 If you run into issues building, see the [reference interpreter README](https://github.com/WebAssembly/spec/tree/main/interpreter#building).